publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch14/schI/m__us_usc_t8_s1613.md

     The Head Start Act, referred to in subsec. (c)(2)(J), is subchapter B (§§ 635–657) of chapter 8 of subtitle A of title VI of [Pub.
 L. 97–35][/us/pl/97/35], Aug.
 13, 1981, [95 Stat.
 499][/us/stat/95/499], as amended, which is classified generally to subchapter II (§ 9831 et seq.) of chapter 105 of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see Short Title note set out under [section 9801 of Title 42][/us/usc/t42/s9801] and Tables.

-    The Workforce Investment Act of 1998, referred to in subsec. (c)(2)(K), is [Pub.
-L. 105–220][/us/pl/105/220], Aug.
-7, 1998, [112 Stat.
-936][/us/stat/112/936], as amended.
-Title I of the Act is classified principally to chapter 30 (§ 2801 et seq.) of Title 29, Labor.
-For complete classification of this Act to the Code, see Short Title note set out under [section 9201 of Title 20][/us/usc/t20/s9201], Education, and Tables.
+    The Workforce Innovation and Opportunity Act, referred to in subsec. (c)(2)(K), is [Pub.
+L. 113–128][/us/pl/113/128], July 22, 2014, [128 Stat.
+1425][/us/stat/128/1425].
+Title I of the Act is classified generally to subchapter I (§ 3111 et seq.) of chapter 32 of Title 29, Labor.
+For complete classification of this Act to the Code, see Short Title note set out under [section 3101 of Title 29][/us/usc/t29/s3101] and Tables.

     The Food Stamp Act of 1977, referred to in subsec. (c)(2)(L), subsequently renamed the Food and Nutrition Act of 2008, is [Pub.
 L. 88–525][/us/pl/88/525], Aug.
 31, 1964, [78 Stat.
 703][/us/stat/78/703], which is classified generally to chapter 51 (§ 2011 et seq.) of Title 7, Agriculture.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2011 of Title 7][/us/usc/t7/s2011] and Tables.